Spoiler alert: this blog explores one of the character’s secrets in my book, I Like You Like This as well as the book’s outcome.

 At that point, Hannah’s not even sure she’s right about Gillian until she sees her nemesis’s face drop.
 And for a while, it seems to work; Gillian leaves her alone and her secret is kept.

 A threat with rippling effects.

 The scene in I Like You Like This is not one character “outing” another – nor should anyone ever be outed.
-That’s never OK.
+That’s never okay.
 Later on, Hannah tells Gillian’s girlfriend, Jade, that she would never have revealed Gillian’s secret, no matter how much she loathed her.
 Unfortunately though, as events unfold, Hannah’s threat creates an even bigger enemy in Gillian that results in a terrifying outcome.

 Because of her lack of knowledge of gay culture shared by most teens during the decade, Hannah can’t grasp the weight of her actions.
 She can only empathize with being different and having to keep secrets as she contemplates in the book:

 Though the thought of Gillian liking girls was so foreign and completely unexpected, but then, everything about Gillian had always put her on edge.
 She realized now that she really didn’t know Gillian at all, and few people, if any, probably did.
 Was it possible that behind Gillian’s wicked persona was a misfit just like her?
 Maybe that’s why she worked so hard at ganging up on people—to gain power and control over them so they couldn’t do it to her first.
 Who knows, Hannah thought.
 She felt naïve when it came to girls liking girls.
 No one ever talked about such a thing at school.
 But she knew all too well what it was like to have secrets no one else could understand.
 How exhausting it was.

 A different mindset.